Vinubrice/Vinubrice/README.md

 ## *Hi there!* 👋

-### I'm Vinu brice, a high school student with a demonstrated passion for deep neural networks (DNNs), the Internet of Things (IoT), software development 💻 and Quantum Computing.
+### I'm Vinu Brice, a high school student with a demonstrated passion for deep neural networks (DNNs), the Internet of Things (IoT), software development 💻 and Quantum Computing.
 I'm actively expanding my knowledge and exploring the potential development and application of these technologies.

 ### *Programming Languages:* ✨
 - Kotlin